7 Best Diabetes Apps 2026: Complete Guide by a 22-Year T1D Warrior (47 Apps Tested)

 5 Popular Apps I Avoid (And Why)

 Not every popular diabetes app deserves your time.
 After testing 47 apps, these 5 were downloaded millions of times but failed my real-world tests.
-I want to save you the frustration I experienced.

 Problem: Too similar to MySugr but with a clunkier interface and fewer features.
+I used it for 6 weeks — MySugr does the same things better.

 Problem: Aggressive upselling and the free version is nearly useless.
+Every screen pushes you toward their expensive coaching program.
+Uninstalled after 3 weeks.

 Problem: Interface looks like it was designed in 2010.
 No CGM integration.
+Has not been meaningfully updated in years.

-My experience: Fooducate grades foods on overall "health" — not carb content.
-A banana gets an A grade but spikes my blood sugar.
-Carb Manager is far more useful for actual diabetes management.
+Problem: Not actually a diabetes app.
+Food grades are confusing for diabetics — a banana gets an A grade but spikes my blood sugar.
+Carb Manager is far more useful.

-My experience: Yes, sleep affects blood sugar.
-But Sleep Cycle does not connect to any diabetes apps or CGMs.
-Your phone's built-in sleep tracking or Apple Watch does this equally well for free.
+Problem: General sleep app with zero diabetes features.
+Does not connect to any diabetes apps or CGMs.
+Your phone's built-in sleep tracking does this equally well for free.

 My Complete Daily App Routine